WHAT DO WE MEAN BY CONSCIOUSNESS?

 My Understanding

-Awareness or presence underpins consciousness.
-It (consciousness) is the clarity of vision through which the world appears to us and by which our own individual experience is mediated.
-A world that seems to be outside of our personal consciousness but is, in fact, part of consciousness itself.
-Everything is connected.
-All we need to do is be open to its universality.
-But because we spend most of our waking state in samsara the direct knowledge of connected consciousness eludes us.
+Awareness underpins consciousness.
+It (consciousness) is the field of vision through which the world appears to us and by which our own individual experience is mediated.
+A world that seems to be outside of our consciousness but is, in fact, part of consciousness itself.
+All we need to do is be open to its connectedness.
+But because we spend most of our waking state in samsara the direct experience of connection eludes us

 lapis philosophorum.jpg